Yriy-Ma1n/Words/README.md

-Learn word it's app to learn words, you just have to add word in first word any language and second word also any naguage, after this you have to press start.
+Learn Word is an app to learn vocabulary.
+Just enter a word in the first field in any language, its translation in the second field, and then press Start.